Last updated on 28th November 2014

-Xmas Seminars: 17 December 2013, University of Leicester
+Xmas Seminars: 19 December 2014, University of Sheffield

 The Midlands Graduate School (MGS) in the Foundations of Computing Science was established in 1999 as a collaboration between researchers at the Universities of Birmingham, Leicester and Nottingham, and in 2007 was joined by the University of Sheffield.
 The graduate school has two goals: